siddhartha-gadgil/DeptWeb/_auto-seminars/2011/2011-10-19-prof-sivananthan-sampath-radon-institute-for-computational-and-applied-mathematics-linz.md

 date: 2011-10-19
 speaker: "Prof. Sivananthan Sampath Radon Institute for Computational and Applied Mathematics Linz, Austria"
 title: "Sampling and meta-learning for function reconstruction -- Case study: blood glucose prediction"
 time: "4:00-5:00 p.m."
-venue: "Lecture Hall III, Department of Mathematics"
+time: "Lecture Hall III, Department of Mathematics"
 ---
 In this talk, we discuss two problems: the sampling problem for a given class of functions on $\\mathbb{R}$ (direct problem) and the reconstruction